liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 ##### Structure Default Values

-New for Liferay 6.1 is the *Structure Default Values* feature.
-This allows you to create one structure that uses common data for multiple articles.
+Structure Default Values allow you to create one structure that uses common data from multiple articles.

 Returning to our newspaper scenario again, let's say you want all sports articles to have the same display page (sports page), the same categories, or the same set of tags.
-Instead of adding them for each article, or wondering if your users are adding them to every web content, you add these characteristics once for every sports article by creating default values for the structure.
+Instead of adding them for each article or wondering if your users are adding them to every web content, you can add these characteristics once for every sports article by creating default values for the structure.
 There are two ways to edit structure default values: creating a new structure or editing an existing structure.